cogent3/cogent3/doc/cookbook/standard_statistical_analyses.rst

 Population mean and median
 --------------------------

-PyCogent's functions for statistical analysis operate on ``numpy`` arrays
+PyCogent3's functions for statistical analysis operate on ``numpy`` arrays

 .. doctest::